Ellerbach/Raspberry-IoTEdge/readme.md

 What are the challenges in this project?

 * There is a need of building a container for the RPI containing Python 3.5 and OpenCV to access to the webcam
-* Building an app in Python, connecting to Azure IoT Edge, listening to messages and posting the image to a blob storage
+* Building an app in Python, connecting to Azure IoT Edge, listening to messages and posting the image to a blob storage.
+Using the concept of Device Twin in Azure Iot Hub to setup the device with specific settings
 * Setting up the RPI for Azure IoT Edge, setting up the parameters

 So let's start with the code part.